wdi-sg/gitbook-2018/README.md

 #### Practice Work and Projects

-Practice Work: 80% of the homework needs to be submitted for completion.
-Please submit your homework [here](https://goo.gl/forms/zsSYoGd0c6NMhPrz2) before 9am the next day \(Bookmark this link on your browser!\)
+Practice Work: 80% needs to be submitted for completion.
+Please submit [here](https://goo.gl/forms/zsSYoGd0c6NMhPrz2) before 9am the next day \(Bookmark this link on your browser!\)

 Projects: Everyone should complete the minimum requirements for each project in order for this course to be considered completed.

----

 #### Course Schedule